UKCloud/documentation/articles/vmware/vmw-how-configure-l2-vpn.md

 > [!NOTE]
 > If the source site is not backed by NSX, you can deploy a standalone edge as the L2 VPN client.
 For information see [*Deploying a standalone edge as an L2 VPN client*](#deploying-a-standalone-edge-as-an-l2-vpn-client).

-1. In the vCloud Director *Virtual Datacenters* dashboard, select the VDC that contains the *source* edge gateway.

-2. In the left navigation panel, click **Edges**.

-3. Select the *source* edge gateway and click **Configure Services**.

-4. Select the **VPN** tab, then the **L2 VPN** tab.
+1. On the *Edge Gateway* page for the *source* edge gateway, select the **VPN** tab, then the **L2 VPN** tab.

-5. For **L2VPN Mode**, select **Client**.
+2. For **L2VPN Mode**, select **Client**.

     ![L2 VPN Client option](images/vmw-vcd91-l2vpn-client.png)

-6. In the **Server Address** field, enter the address of the L2 VPN server that you set up in the previous section.
+3. In the **Server Address** field, enter the address of the L2 VPN server that you set up in the previous section.
 The address can be the host name or IP address.

-7. In the **Server Port** field, enter the port to use for your L2 VPN.
+4. In the **Server Port** field, enter the port to use for your L2 VPN.
 The default port is `443`.

-8. Select the **Encryption Algorithm** for communicating with the server.
+5. Select the **Encryption Algorithm** for communicating with the server.

-9. Click **Select Sub-Interfaces** and select the sub interfaces to be stretched to the server.
+6. Click **Select Sub-Interfaces** and select the sub interfaces to be stretched to the server.

-10. In the **Egress Optimization Gateway Address** field, if the default gateway for VMs is the same across the two sites, enter the gateway IP addresses of the sub interfaces or the IP addresses to which traffic should not flow over the tunnel.
+7. In the **Egress Optimization Gateway Address** field, if the default gateway for VMs is the same across the two sites, enter the gateway IP addresses of the sub interfaces or the IP addresses to which traffic should not flow over the tunnel.

-11. In the *User Details* section, enter the user credentials to connect to the L2 VPN server.
+8. In the *User Details* section, enter the user credentials to connect to the L2 VPN server.

     ![L2 VPN client configuration settings](images/vmw-vcd91-l2vpn-client-config.png)

-12. Click **Save changes**.
+9. Click **Save changes**.

 ### Completing L2 VPN configuration